-First, we constitutively stabilized HIF1 in uncommitted mesenchymal progenitors of the limb bud and their descendants in vivo using the PRX transgenic mouse model.
-To achieve this, we crossed PRX mice with $HIF1dPA^{\beta/\beta}$ mice, resulting in the generation of $PRX HIF1dPA^{\beta/\beta}$ (HIF1dPA), $PRX HIF1dPA^{\beta/\beta}$ (Het-HIF1dPA), and $HIF1dPA^{\beta/\beta}$ (CTRL) mice.
-Mutant and CTRL mice were born at the expected Mendelian frequency.
-At p21, macroscopic appearance, x-ray images, and body weight were similar across the groups in both females and males (Supplemental Figure 8, A and C, and Supplemental Figure 9, A and C).
+Firstly, we constitutively stabilized HIF1 in uncommitted mesenchymal progenitors of the limb bud and their descendants in vivo using the PRX transgenic mouse model.
+To achieve this, we crossed PRX mice with HIF1dPAfl/fl mice, resulting in the generation of PRX;HIF1dPAfl/fl (HIF1dPA), PRX;HIF1dPAfl/fl (Het-HIF1dPA), and HIF1dPAfl/fl (CTRL) mice.
+Mutant and control mice were born at the expected Mendelian frequency.
+At p21, macroscopic appearance, X-ray images, and body weight were similar across the various groups in both females and males (Supplemental Figure 8, panels A and C; Supplemental Figure 9, panels A and C).